 There is much more to Union, our people exhibit a strong character and friendliness that is hard to find.
 Civic clubs, and over 100 Churches are an integral part of life here, sponsoring programs that help the needy, provide support for senior citizens, and work with young people.

-The offices of Mayor, Finance Director, City Administrator, Utilities Director, City Clerk, Human Resource Director, Taxes, Utility Customer Service, and Council Chambers are located on the first floor of the city municipal building at 101 Sharpe Avenue, while the Planning Department is located in the downstairs area of City Hall.
+The offices of Mayor, Finance Director, City Administrator, Utilities Director, City Clerk, Human Resource Director, Taxes, Utility Customer Service, and Council Chambers are located on the first floor of the city municipal building (City Hall) at 101 Sharpe Avenue, while the Planning Department is located in the downstairs area of City Hall.
 The Public Safety Department is located at 215 Thompson Boulevard.